The English department aims to create effective and confident communicators both orally and in the written form.

 - A large bank of audio books and podcasts to support learning

 - Using Audacity to create our own podcasts of stories, plays, speeches etc.

 - Theatre trips (in conjunction with Drama), where possible we go to audio described performances with touch tours and if not, then we are able to provide our own audio description using our own equipment

 Key Stage 3

-Years 7, 8 and 9 follow a course of study that is aimed at being interesting, wide ranging and engaging, whilst helping them to develop into confident and effective communicators.
+Years 7, 8 and 9 follow a course of study that is aimed to develop the skills and enjoyment necessary for a lifelong love of reading, communicating and thinking.

 This means they will study Shakespeare, poetry (from Chaucer to the modern day), fiction and non-fiction texts, presentation skills, writing for different audiences and purpose as well as a participating in a Spelling Bee, Radio 2’s “500 Words” and Poetry by Heart.